mfalgien/Lab5/README.md

 ## Activity 1
 Activity 1 uses the sample solution from the professor to implement the application.
 The API is not publicly available.
+In order for the buttons to be activated, the user will need to press 'Enter' after entering the number.

 ## Activity 2
 For Activity 2, the table supports adding all of the cities from the dropdown menu.